 Disadvantages of PRINCE2 training

-You don’t learn how to work with others.
-There is nothing on the soft skills or leadership skills that will help you excel in the role.
-When I took my PMQ certification with APM, I was surprised at how much time was spent on skills.
+However, there is a lot of soft skills and leadership techniques that is not covered, and probably shouldn’t be — you can pick that up from other management training.
+However, when I took my PMQ certification with APM, I was surprised at how much time was spent on skills.

 If you have a solid understanding of project management processes, and already work within a framework, then I would put the time towards a skills-based course instead.
 Unless you need the certification as a way to boost your CV or resume.